KacperGierycz/KacperGierycz/README.md

-I'm a Java developer.
-I found my passion in programming it became my life it's challenging and wonderful.
-Grit, perservirence and focus are my way.
+I am a Java developer who has found a true passion in programming.
+It has become my life, presenting both challenges and wonders.
+Grit, perseverance, and focus are my guiding principles.

 # My Interest in Java

-Software Developer with roots in Java: Spring, Spring Boot, REST API, JUnit and things that go with it: Mockito, Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, AWS, Git.
-All these wonderful and useful aspects of programming are included in my projects.
+As a Software Developer with a strong foundation in Java, I specialize in technologies such as Spring, Spring Boot, REST APIs, and JUnit.
+My expertise extends to related tools and frameworks, including Mockito, Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, AWS, and Git.
+These powerful and versatile aspects of programming are integral to my projects.

 My personal favorites are algorithms and programmatic challenges on [HackerRankProfile](https://www.hackerrank.com/kacpergierycz)